percona/k8spsmdb-docs/docs/backup-tutorial.md

     * `metadata.name` - specify the backup name.
 You will use this name to restore from this backup
     * `spec.clusterName` - specify the name of your cluster.
 This is the name you specified when deploying Percona Server for MongoDB.
-    * `spec.storageName key1` - specify the name of your already configured storage.
+    * `spec.storageName` - specify the name of your already configured storage.

     ```yaml title="deploy/backup/backup.yaml"
     apiVersion: psmdb.percona.com/v1